Ways to Donate

 University of Saskatchewan Academic Psychiatrists Fund supports psychiatric research and post-graduate psychiatric training.

-Donna and Tony Dagnone Endowment supports the RUH’s Inspiration Award, recognizing a staff member, physician or volunteer whose leadership serves to inspire others.
+Donna and Tony Dagnone Endowment supports RUH’s Inspiration Award, recognizing a staff member, physician or volunteer whose leadership serves to inspire others.

 Adrienne Eidem Memorial Scholarship Endowment supports a nursing scholarship in recognition of academic achievement and enhanced health-care proficiency.